Honors Requirements for Distinction

 - Letter grades for all Honors and Honors-designated courses must be a B or higher.

-All honors students are expected to make steady progress through their Honors requirements every academic term until the completion of the program, which include efforts towards Honors College Co-Curricular requirements.
+All Honors students are expected to make steady progress through their Honors requirements every academic term until the completion of the program, which include efforts towards Honors College Co-Curricular requirements and maintaining a 3.0 GPA or above.

 Honors Senior Thesis: